aws-samples/amazon-chime-react-native-demo/README.md

 ### Android
 * Connect a physical Android testing device (*we currently do not support x86 architecture/simulators*) to your computer
 * Run `npx react-native run-android` which builds and installs the demo onto the testing device

+* In order to run on single device run `npx react-native run-android --deviceId=<device-id>`.
+Device id can be obtained from `adb devices`

 ### iOS
 * Run `pod install` in `ios` folder